 Because of the huge fiscal-financial support offered by the EU governments, companies and entrepreneurs were supported, suppressing bankruptcies and lay-offs.
 With the GDP’s of countries being forecasted with a V hit in 2020 (see picture 1), countries’ companies, medium and small-sized businesses and people as well suffered.
 Naturally, unemployment rose.
 The younger generations are still suffering from high unemployment rates especially in the south of Europe that got another economic crisis hit.

-Due to Corona, businesses in various industries were hit in a different way.
+Due to Corona, businesses in various industries were hit in a different ways.
 Aircraft Companies almost faced bankruptcy and were tremendously supported by governments.
 Digital companies, Big Data ICT companies, on the contrary, flourished.
 The leisure industry, tourism, hotels, and restaurants broke down.
 Health Care got a rare mix of increasing Corona Care, rising death, rise of less specialized medical care in hospitals and less non-medic care because of the restrictions imposed.
-The staffing service companies scaled-down and temporary labour suffered.
+The staffing service companies scaled down and temporary labour suffered.
 Unemployment rose and because of the government support to companies, hidden unemployment remains linked to an income reduction.
 The school system and young people’s education suffered and there’s no doubt that the two years of reduced learning will come at a price in the future.

 Innovations as such are a process where you may observe those underway breakthroughs come into the open.
 Starting with the r-DNA technique ( 20 years in the making) to produce vaccines, together with more digitalization, on-line spending, and video meetings software.
 Of course, many companies and inventors are working hard to come up with solutions and doing business in a parallel way.
 The new ways of doing business will be here to stay.
 A continuous trend is the transformation of inventions into innovations and their diffusion into products.